LahmacunLove/DiscogsRecordLabelGenerator/README.md

 # DiscogsRecordLabeler
-python script for crawling your discogs library and generating printable 8163 shipping labels for your printer@home.
+python script for crawling your discogs library via API and discogs_client module for python - generating printable 8163 shipping labels for your printer@home.

 Uses multiple python modules for downloading the matching youtube videos, music analysation, bpm and key analysation.